HEXACO model of personality structure: Subjective well-being

-Criticisms and limitations
+Criticisms

 The HEXACO model of personality is a trait-based taxonomy of personality.
 As such, the criticism and limitations of the model are similar to that of other trait-based measures (see Big Five personality traits).
 Trait-based measures, including the HEXACO model, typically rely on factor analysis.
 Unfortunately, factor analysis does not always ensure replicable results.
 Models created through factor analysis can vary between samples, depending on: (i) how the researcher organizes the measures (e.g., using unipolar versus bipolar ratings), and (ii) the amount of ratings/variables that are included in the analysis.

 De Raad et al. have argued that only three personality traits have fully replicated (i.e., appeared in all analyses) across cultures (extraversion, agreeableness, and conscientiousness).
 These authors argue that beyond three traits, the factor markers become unreliable.
 They further argue that claims of universality for the HEXACO model should be cautiously considered, since many languages and cultures have yet to be assessed with appropriate personality trait studies.
 Furthermore, the Honesty-Humility dimension is not always consistently replicated.
 Several past studies have identified inconsistent sixth-factor dimensions (e.g. hedonism–spontaneity) while other research has identified potentially more than six factors.
 The above criticism is not unique to the HEXACO model, given that there has been considerable debate regarding the identity of the fifth factor of personality in the Five-Factor Model, especially across cultures.

-Many studies using the HEXACO model support the usefulness of the dimensions of Agreeableness, Emotionality and Honesty–Humility.
+Many studies using the HEXACO model support the usefulness of the dimensions of agreeableness, emotionality and honesty–humility.
 However, the HEXACO model may not necessarily be a better personality tool in every situation.
-When the HEXACO model was compared to a modified five-factor model that included a dimension of honesty–humility, the predictive ability of the HEXACO model was similar in several instances to that of the modified FFM (Five Factor Model).
-The authors further acknowledge that the HEXACO model may have an advantage when the predictor variables are conceptually related to the Honesty–Humility factor, and that in many cases the modified FFM-plus-Honesty–Humility model produced similar results.
+When the HEXACO model was compared to a modified five-factor model that included a dimension of honesty-humility, the predictive ability of the HEXACO model was similar in several instances to that of the modified FFM (five factor model).
+The authors further acknowledge that the HEXACO model may have an advantage when the predictor variables are conceptually related to the honesty-humility factor, and that in many cases the modified FFM-plus-honesty-humility model produced similar results.